FedericoMaggi/R-exercises/README.md

 You're free to contribute, adding or correcting (more plausible) what I've done.

-Thus feel free to fork and insult me if I've done nasty sh*t ;)
+Thus feel free to fork and insult me if I've something nasty ;)